Dr. Moon Kim

 In 2014, Texas FUSION became InFUSION, with even more international research collaborations and a focus on flexible electronics.

 One of Kim’s passions is educating children about science and engineering.
-He is the author of two books aimed at making children aware of nanotechnology available to them in their everyday lives.
-Kim is also a professor in the Arts and Technology Program, in which his students have helped create interactive electronic versions of these books.
+He is the author of books aimed at making children aware of nanotechnology available to them in their everyday lives.
+Kim is also a professor in the Arts and Technology Program, in which his students have helped create interactive electronic versions of these books and other apps.